Model Names

 On the Yashica page, we have already seen how Yashima moved from producing the Pigeonflex for distribution by Endō Sashin Yōhin to itself marketing and distributing a slightly revised version as the Yashima Flex and how this became the Yashica Flex Model B. As noted in the above sections, the name soon changed to the single word form of Yashicaflex.
 The company set up its New York subsidiary, Yashica Inc., in 1957 and changed its own name to Yashica when it bought Nicca in 1958.

 The early models up to very early versions of the Yashica Flex S had metre markings on the focus scale.
 From late 1954 or more probably, early 1955, some models had scales in feet and some in metres and some had examples of both until dual scale knobs arrived in about 1959.
 In 1954, the Yashica Flex S introduced film speed reminders (previously, film type) to the film winding knob.
 These only used the ASA scale until 1956 when a DIN scaled knob began appearing on a small number of cameras with metre focusing scales.
-Dual DIN/ASA scales replaced the earlier type in 1958 (at least on export models).
+Dual DIN/ASA scales replaced the earlier type in 1958.

 Sugiyama's Feet & Metres

 I am also going to enlist Sugiyama’s assistance, noting that his book was aimed primarily at Japanese collectors.
 Sugiyama ignores the Yashicaflex A-I and AS-II.
 The Yashicaflex A-I examples in my database are predominantly feet scaled.
-Only seven of thirteen 28 AS-II examples with readable scales in my database have a metre scale.
+Only 9 of 32 AS-II examples with readable scales in my database have a metre scale and at least 4 with metre scales have the later DIN scaled film reminders with the others not discernible or from before introduction of the DIN knobs.
 On the other hand, he does include the Yashicaflex A-II which has over 50% of examples with metre scales.
 I’m not proposing this as something definitive, merely an indicator of market focus for these models at the time and Sugiyama's priorities.

-The first Yashica models were the Rookie and Hi-Mec (the first mentioned by Sugiyama, the second not).
-Both have metre scales and are unique amongst “Yashica” models in this regard (except for the later Auto which belongs to the post-Yashicaflex era) and are part of my theory further down.
+The first Yashica models were the Rookie and Hi-Mec.
+The Rookie was basically a late model Yashicaflex A-I with top speed increased from 1/200 to 1/300 and provision added for shooting 6 cm x 4.5 cm images.
+The Hi-Mec added a new shutter and updated exposure meter to the Yashicaflex S although lens and shutter specs-wise, its later close cousin, the Yashica LM, was more of a Yashicaflex C/Yashica C with meter.
+In other words, there was nothing very special except the new names.
+The Rookie was mentioned by Sugiyama, the Hi-Mec not and maybe it never made it into full production.
+Both have metre scales and are unique amongst “Yashica” models in this regard (except for the later Yashica A III and Auto which belong to the post-Yashicaflex era) and are part of my theory further down.
 The Yashica A, C and LM and were introduced later in 1956.
 The Yashica A is a little more complicated but the three generally had feet focusing scales (the A changed later to dual scale).
 The only Yashica C and LM exceptions had DIN scaled film reminders.
 Sugiyama ignores the Yashica C and LM completely even though the closely related Yashicaflex C predecessor, which can be found with either scale but predominantly has a metre scale, gets two entries.

-His only reference to the Yashica A is as a “Yashica-AIII” (Yashica documentation seems to call it “Yashica AIII”) from 1959.
-By this time, the cameras we are familiar with had dual distance scales but this AIII model might be a domestic variant – there is no hood logo (see “66 Models”).
-There are 8 Yashica As with metre scale examples compared to 37 with feet scale examples in my database before changing to dual scale.
-Three of the eight have no hood logos and could be domestic Yashica AIII variants and at least one and maybe both of the examples with the earlier style film speed reminders have the European export 10 flag DIN film speed scales.
-The balance of the metre scaled cameras have the later dual DIN/ASA scales and could have been destined for either the domestic market or European export.
-The earliest Yashica A with metre scale is the one with 10 flag DIN scale and there are quite a lot of cameras until the next example.
-If all that is confusing, I am simply saying that early production of the Yashica A was predominantly for export.
+His only reference to the Yashica A is as a “Yashica-AIII” (Yashica documentation calls it “Yashica A III”) from 1959.
+The A III model is a domestic only variant of the Yashica A – there is no hood logo and it has either metre or dual focusing scales (see “66 Models”).
+There are 11 standard Yashica As with hood logos and metre scales compared to 62 with feet scales in my database before changing to dual scale.
+Four of the five examples with scales in metres and with the earlier style film speed reminders have the European export 10 flag DIN film speed reminder scales and the fifth is not visible.
+The balance of the six cameras with metre scales have the later dual DIN/ASA reminder scales and could have been destined for either the domestic market or European export.
+If all that is confusing, all that I am simply saying is that early production of the Yashica A was for export only.

-By trim and feature set, the Yashicaflex A2 came at the same time as the three Yashicas and the Yashicaflex A3 (Sugiyama’s new model A) appeared considerably later.
-These have metre scales (both are very small sample sizes).
-Both, but particularly the A3, are rare in the West but according to Sugiyama, common and Japanese web sites seem to bear that out to some degree at least.
-In the West, the Yashicaflex AS and its close relative, the Yashicaflex B, are rare beasts.
-According to both Sugiyama and Japanese web sites, they are relatively common, the B more so.
-No prizes for guessing that they have predominantly metre scales (four Yashicaflex B examples in the database do have feet but their serial numbers are very close and seem like part of a small batch).
-Although the Yashicaflex B was released a little earlier than its almost identical sibling, the Yashica D, I have always found it hard to reconcile that the Yashicaflex had the “old” film winding knob with ASA scale only and was never updated to the Yashica D type dual DIN/ASA scale even though it has been claimed to have remained in production until 1960.
-The separate markets would explain it.
+By trim and feature set, the Yashicaflex A2 came at the same time as the three export Yashicas and the Yashicaflex A (new model) appeared later.
+These both have metre scales (both are small sample sizes).
+Both, but particularly the A (new model), are rare in the West but according to Sugiyama, common and Japanese web sites seem to bear that out to some degree at least.
+In the West, the Yashicaflex AS (new model) and its close relative, the Yashicaflex B (new model), are rare beasts.
+According to Sugiyama, they are relatively common.
+They are certainly common on Japanese web and particularly, auction sites, the B more so.
+No prizes for guessing that they have predominantly metre scales (four Yashicaflex B examples in the database do have feet but their serial numbers are very close and seem like part of a small batch, perhaps for sale to overseas visitors).
 The Yashica B is another model ignored by Sugiyama.
-This came in both scales before changing to dual scale but as Japan had the equivalent Yashicaflex A3 and quite a few Yashica Bs have turned up in Europe including Sweden, I still think that this was mainly an export model.
+This came in both scales before changing to dual scale but as Japan had the equivalent Yashicaflex A (new model) and quite a few Yashica Bs have turned up in Europe including Sweden, I still think that this was mainly an export model.

 The Change from Yashicaflex - My Theory